Hegghammer/daiR/README.md

 # daiR: OCR with Google Document AI in R

-**daiR** is an R package for [Google Document AI](https://cloud.google.com/document-ai), a powerful server-based OCR processor with support for some 60 languages.
+**daiR** is an R package for [Google Document AI](https://cloud.google.com/document-ai), a powerful server-based OCR processor with support for over 60 languages.
 The package provides a wrapper for the Document AI API and comes with additional tools for output file parsing and text reconstruction.
 See the `daiR` [website](http://dair.info/) for more details.

 ## Use